750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Step 1: Keyword Analysis (Setup: On-Page)

-For clarity and ease of reading, though, we are showing this as the first step in our SEO process.
+For clarity and ease of presentation, however, we are showcasing this as the first step in our SEO process.

-After an initial sales conversation about the client’s business and marketing goals, we ask them to send a list of keywords they think people search for that match their services/products.
+We begin by having an initial sales conversation to learn about the client’s business and marketing goals.
+After this discussion, we ask the client to provide a list of keywords they believe potential customers might use to find their services or products.

-Then we use our free research tool coupled with Google Search Console to uncover a more expansive list along with monthly search volume and competition and send it to the client via email to review.
+Using this initial list, we employ our free research tool along with Google Search Console to uncover a more comprehensive set of keywords.
+We analyze factors like monthly search volume and competition levels to refine this list.
+Once completed, we send the refined list to the client for review.

 The Google Keyword Planner is a great free tool